smikhalevski/roqueform/README.md

 field.errors; // ⮕ ['Oops']
 ```

-This is especially useful if you're developing a plugin that adds errors to fields but you don't want to couple with the
+This is especially useful if you're developing a plugin that adds errors to fields but you don't want to couple it with
-errors plugin implementation.
+the errors plugin implementation.

 Subscribe to error changes: